Making Exercise Healthy Medicine

 Pain when sitting badly at the computer - "Cyber-myalgia"

 Years of rounding and sagging under your body weight pushes on soft tissue and and can eventually wear on the discs, pushing them outward (herniate).
-Look at the discs drawn in showing how tilting helps push them outward.
-More in the DISC article.
+Look at the discs drawn in the illustration showing how bendingthe spine forward pushes discs outward toward the back, little by little.
+More about discs in the DISC article.

-Check If You Round Your Back When Sitting - Too Much Outward Back Curve
+Check If You Round Your Back When Sitting - Too Much Outward Curve

 Do you round your back all day to work, to drive, then the same to "relax."
 Too much.
 No wonder your neck or back hurts.